Regenerative agriculture centers around one simple idea: that we should build soil quality over time. This is the process of soil regeneration.

 This approach nurtures the long-term health and vitality of the land, understanding that healthy land produces healthy plants.

-This harmonious relationship with the soil forms the foundation of regenerative and sets it apart from “traditional” agricultural methods.
+Unlike conventional practices that exploit and deplete the soil, regenerative agriculture embraces a holistic approach to land and ecosystem management.
+This harmonious relationship with the soil forms the foundation of the regenerative paradigm, and sets it apart from "traditional" agricultural methods.

 At its heart lies soil regeneration and remediation - the improvement of dirt in order to allow land to support more life.